ls1intum/sReto/README.md

 ========
 Reto: P2P Framework for realtime collaboration in Swift.

+**Pelase notice:**

+- sReto 3.0 is compatible with Swift 4
-sReto 2.0 is compatible with Swift 3!
+- sReto 2.0 is compatible with Swift 3
-If you want to support Swift 2, please use older versions, e.g. 1.4.1.

-Notice: There is also a Java version for the use of Reto on Windows and Unix: [jReto](https://github.com/ls1intum/jReto)
+- There is also a Java version for the use of Reto on Windows and Unix: [jReto](https://github.com/ls1intum/jReto)

 About
 -----